lab-cosmo/chemiscope/docs/src/tutorial.rst

 .. code-block:: javascript

     {
-        // metadata of the dataset
+        // metadata of the dataset. `description`, `authors` and `references`
+        // will be rendered as markdown.
         "meta": {
             // the name of the dataset
             "name": "this is my name"
+            // description of the dataset, OPTIONAL
+            "description": "This contains data from ..."
             // authors of the dataset, OPTIONAL
             "authors": ["John Doe", "Mr Green, green@example.com"],
             // references for the dataset, OPTIONAL